Perri Lister

-Perri Lister (born 10 April 1959) is an English former dancer, singer and actress.
-She was a dancer with the British dance troupe Hot Gossip which appeared regularly on The Kenny Everett Video Show in the late 1970s – early 1980s in the United Kingdom.
+Perri Lister (born 10 April 1959) is an English dancer, singer and actress.
+She was a dancer with the British dance troupe Hot Gossip which appeared regularly on The Kenny Everett Video Show in the late 1970s and early 1980s in the United Kingdom.
 In the 1980s Lister was a backing vocalist for a number of pop music acts, including Billy Idol, with whom she had a nine-year relationship.

 Early life

 Perri Lister was born on 10 April 1959 in London, England, the daughter of Bert Lister, a stage manager, dresser and chauffeur, by his third wife, stage actress Gail Kendall.
 Her paternal grandmother was an amateur opera singer.

 Entertainment career

 In 1978, she was a member of the dance troupe Hot Gossip, which performed on British television's The Kenny Everett Video Show.
 They were noted for their sexually suggestive costumes and risqué dance routines.
-Lister was one of the original Blitz Kids, a group of young, flamboyantly dressed people who patronised the elite Covent Garden club night Blitz in the early 1980s, among whom were Boy George, Steve Strange, Spandau Ballet, and Marilyn.
+Lister was one of the original Blitz Kids, a group of young, flamboyantly dressed people who patronised the Covent Garden club night Blitz in the early 1980s, among whom were Boy George, Steve Strange, Spandau Ballet, and Marilyn.
 She appeared as a dancer in the 1980 musical comedy film Can't Stop the Music.